 Actually, there are still a lot of things he’s never done.

 Zach and Lark slowly grow to trust one another.
 One night they become even closer than they’d planned.
 But Lark may still be too broken to trust anyone.
 When she shoves Zach away, he will have to prove to himself that he's good for more than farm labor.

-Get a sneak peek of Mary Ann Rivers's Laugh (available May 6, 2014) with an exclusive excerpt of a selected scene.
+Get a sneak peek at Sarina Bowen's Keepsake (available October 25, 2016) with an exclusive excerpt of a selected scene.

 “Now you’ve been spotted!”
 Kyle snickered.
 “The approach is my favorite part.”